IVRL/PoGaIN/README.md

 ## Abstract

-Image noise modeling is important for analyzing datasets and quantifying the performance of image acquisition setups.
-It is consequently important for the fundamental image denoising task.
-In practice, image noise can often be accurately fitted to a Poisson-Gaussian distribution, whose parameters need to be estimated.

-Estimating the distribution parameters from a noisy image is a challenging task studied in the literature.
-However, when paired noisy and noise-free samples are available, no method is available to exploit this noise-free information to obtain more accurate estimates.
-We derive variance- and cumulant-based approaches for Poisson-Gaussian noise modeling from paired image samples.
-We analyze our method in depth, show its improved performance over different baselines, and additionally derive the log-likelihood function for further insight.
+Image noise can often be accurately fitted to a Poisson-Gaussian distribution.
+However, estimating the distribution parameters from only a noisy image is a challenging task.
+Here, we study the case when paired noisy and noise-free samples are available.
+No method is currently available to exploit the noise-free information, which holds the promise of achieving more accurate estimates.
+To fill this gap, we derive a novel, cumulant-based, approach for Poisson-Gaussian noise modeling from paired image samples.
+We show its improved performance over different baselines with special emphasis on MSE, effect of outliers, image dependence and bias, and additionally derive the log-likelihood function for further insight and discuss real-world applicability.

 ## Requirements